copdips/copdips.github.io/docs/posts/2021/2021-06-12-python-unittest-cheat-sheet.md

 ## jupyter notebook #%% Debug Cell (VSCode only)

-Aadd the `#%%` marker on a line, you will see a `Debug Cell` code lens.
+Add the `#%%` marker on a line, you will see a `Debug Cell` code lens.
 Should install the module jupyter at first.

 !!! warning